pagopa/github-actions-template/ghcr-build-push/README.md

 - build the docker image using `Dockerfile` in the root directory
 - tag and push the image on `ghcr.io`

+👀 **Important!**

+Remember to add the package write permissions to the action https://github.com/users/<OWNER>/packages/container/<REPOSITORY>/settings

 ## Usage